Sydney Football Stadium (1988): Redevelopment

-Rebuilding

-In 2017 the NSW Government announced that the Sydney Football Stadium along with Stadium Australia will be demolished and rebuilt at the cost of $2.3 billion.
+In 2017 the NSW Government announced that the SFS along with Stadium Australia would be demolished and rebuilt at a cost of $2.3 billion.
 The final event at the stadium was a Michael Bublé concert on 5 October 2018.
 Demolition began in early 2019.

-In December 2019, the NSW Government awarded the construction contract for the new Sydney Football Stadium to the John Holland Group, with a planned completion date in time for the September 2022 NRL Grand Final.
+In December 2019, the NSW Government awarded the construction contract for the new Sydney Football Stadium to John Holland, with a planned completion date in time for the September 2022 NRL Grand Final.

+The plan to demolish and rebuild Stadium Australia was later scrapped in favour of refurbishment.